-Many people, including most Alberta Blue Cross® staff, are adjusting to the new reality of working from home during the COVID-19 pandemic.
-You might have a home office, a personal computer or just a laptop at the kitchen table—no matter what your situation is, it’s still important to ensure your workspace fits your ergonomic needs and that you keep moving throughout the day.
+Many of us are working from home more often, whether full time, part time or occasionally.
+You might have a dedicated home office, a personal computer or just a laptop at the kitchen table—no matter what your setup is, it’s important to ensure your workspace fits your ergonomic needs and supports your body and mind.
+A good ergonomic setup can help prevent strain, improve comfort and support long-term health.

 Setting up your workstation